Pollock’s Toy Museum Leadenhall Market 2025

 Located in historic Leadenhall Market, a stunning Victorian edifice perhaps most recently known for appearing in the movie Harry Potter and the Philosopher’s Stone, the small Grade II listed building has been filled with a selection of toys, games, books and dolls from the collection.

-While you’re enjoying the Leadenhall Market V E day celebrations on 8 May, pop into Pollock’s Toy Museum Leadenhall to be the first to see the new exhibition of Pearly regalia, dolls, toys and history.
+Pop into Pollock’s Toy Museum Leadenhall and see the latest exhibition packed with Pearly regalia, dolls, toys and history.

 The museum gift shop is the perfect place to treat yourself to some traditional theatres and toys.